 With a sifter over a large bowl.
 Add the flour, spices, baking powder and baking soda.
 Sift all the ingredients into the large bowl together.
 Set aside.

 In another medium bowl combine the oil, pumpkin, eggs, and sugar.
 When combined slowly pour the wet ingredients into the bowl with the sifted flour mixture.
 Stir well.

-To make the frosting just add the butter sugar and milk to a bowl.
-Mix with a stand or a hand mixer to combine well.
-Make sure that the butter is at room temperature before making the frosting.
+To make the frosting.
+Add the butter, sugar, and milk into a mixing bowl.
+Mix with a stand mixer or a hand mixer and beat until smooth.
+Make sure that the butter is at room temperature before mixing the frosting.
 Frost when completely cooled, otherwise the buttercream will melt.

 - If making a rounded layered cake, double up the buttercream icing ingredients as you will need more frosting for both layers and the center.

 - I use organic unbleached all-purpose flour for this recipe.

 - This cake is best when just done.
 So be sure to check it at the 30-minute point since bake times will vary by oven.
 The cake is done when the center no longer wobbles or you can pull out a clean toothpick from the center.